-It doesn't matter how hip your area is though, drizzle is a great leveller: it's pissing down with grim persistence.
-From the second I step blinking off the Megabus at 6:30am, through the first of the morning pints and all the way until darkness descends on Argyll Street, the rain falls in consistent, lukewarm sheets.
+It doesn't matter how hip your area is though, drizzle is a great leveler: it's pissing down with grim persistence.
+From the second I step blinking off the Megabus at 6:30 AM, through the first of the morning pints and all the way until darkness descends on Argyll Street, the rain falls in consistent, lukewarm sheets.

-But let that be the first and last time I'll refer to the great Glasgow cliche handbook for the remainder of this piece.
+But let that be the first and last time I'll refer to the great Glasgow cliché handbook for the remainder of this piece.
 Yes, it rains a lot.
-Yes, you can buy batter-dipped pizzas as easily a loaf of Hovis.
-Yes, people earnestly refer to 'gear', and Buckfast squats with semi-mythic omnipresence in the city's collective psyche.
-Glasgow, with its vivid recent history of dramatic urban decay, deeply scarred by de-industrialisation, cataclysmically bad town planning and the predictable, yet precipitate, drop in population occupies, for the average twatty southerner, the same mental space as a Ken Loach film: you're glad it exists, but it's supposed to be bleak.
+Yes, you can buy batter-dipped pizzas as easily a loaf of bread.
+Yes, people earnestly refer to 'gear,' and Buckfast squats with semi-mythic omnipresence in the city's collective psyche.
+Glasgow, with its vivid recent history of dramatic urban decay, deeply scarred by de-industrialization, cataclysmically bad town planning, and the predictable, yet precipitate, drop in population occupies, for the average twatty southerner, the same mental space as a Ken Loach film: you're glad it exists, but it's supposed to be bleak.
 (I spent one of the happiest years of my life living in Dennistoun, an area in the city's east end.
 Finnieston never really featured on my radar when I lived here.
-I drank in the south, socialised and worked on Sauchiehall Street in the centre of town, and ate almost exclusively at the Blue Lagoon chain chippies dotted around the city.)
+I drank in the south, socialized and worked on Sauchiehall Street in the center of town, and ate almost exclusively at the Blue Lagoon chain fish and chips dotted around the city.)

-In Glasgow's press, as well as in the Scottish psyche, the city is a place "on the up", raking in cash from hopelessly naive, hopelessly keen, English and international students at the world class universities, and its iconic - if slightly charred - art school.
-It's the most important centre for contemporary art in the UK outside of London: there's the GFT (Glasgow Film Theatre), The CCA (Centre for Contemporary Arts) and BBC Scotland.
-With improving prospects, has come an array of trendy bars, restaurants and cafes, from the Finnieston ground-zero, to the Glad Cafe in the southside area of Shawlands, and the radical zone of redevelopment down by the Barras in the east.
-It's comfortably the largest, youngest and most ethnically diverse city in Scotland.
+In Glasgow's press, as well as in the Scottish psyche, the city is a place "on the up," raking in cash from hopelessly naive, hopelessly keen, English and international students at the world class universities, and its iconic—if slightly charred—art school.
+It's the most important center for contemporary art in the UK outside of London: there's the GFT (Glasgow Film Theatre), The CCA (Centre for Contemporary Arts), and BBC Scotland.
+With improving prospects, has come an array of trendy bars, restaurants, and cafés, from the Finnieston ground-zero, to the Glad Café in the southside area of Shawlands, and the radical zone of redevelopment down by the Barras in the east.
+It's comfortably the largest, youngest, and most ethnically diverse city in Scotland.
 As a mark of its apparently meteoric upswing, the city's population is expected to inch back to the 600,000 mark by 2018, reversing decades of population decline.

 Considering all the deserved hue and cry about gentrification in London, Glasgow is also struggling with what its new identity and what it will mean for its old inhabitants.
 The scale of gentrification isn't so aggressive, so widescreen, so Ballardian in its excess and horror as it is down south.
 But the same problems squat in the background.